cossacklabs/acra/README.md

 | ---- | ---- | ---- | --- |

 ## What is Acra
+Acra - database encryption proxy for data-driven apps.
 Acra brings encryption and data leakage prevention to distributed applications, web and mobile apps with database backends.
 Acra provides selective encryption, multi-layered access control, database leakage prevention and intrusion detection capabilities in a convenient, developer-friendly package.

-Acra gives you tools for encrypting the data on the application's side into a special [cryptographic container](https://github.com/cossacklabs/acra/wiki/AcraStruct), storing it in the database or file storage, and then decrypting it in a secure compartmented area (separate virtual machine/container).
+Acra gives you tools for encrypting the data on the application's side into special [cryptographic containers](https://github.com/cossacklabs/acra/wiki/AcraStruct), storing them in the database or file storage, and then decrypting them in a secure compartmented area (separate virtual machine/container).

-Cryptographic design ensures that no secret (password, key, anything) leaked from the application or database will be sufficient for decryption of the protected data chunks that originate from it.
+Cryptographic design ensures that no secret (password, key, etc.) leaked from the application or database will be sufficient for decryption of the protected data chunks that originate from it.

 Acra was built with specific user experiences in mind:

 - **quick and easy integration** of security instrumentation;
-- **easy to try**: you can experience the full might of Acra without commiting to its installation using [Docker containers](https://github.com/cossacklabs/acra/wiki/Trying-Acra-with-Docker);
+- **easy to try**: you can experience the full might of Acra without committing to its installation using [Docker containers](https://github.com/cossacklabs/acra/wiki/Trying-Acra-with-Docker);
-- **compatible with encryption-demanding compliance**, Acra can run on certified crypto-libraries (FIPS, GOST);
+- **compatible with encryption-demanding compliances**: Acra can run on certified crypto-libraries (FIPS, GOST);
-- **cryptographic protection of data**: to compromise an Acra-powered app, an attacker will need to compromise a separate compartmented server, AcraServer - more specifically - its key storage and database, until that the data is safe.
+- **cryptographic protection of data**: to compromise an Acra-powered app, an attacker will need to compromise a separate compartmented server, AcraServer - or more specifically - its key storage and database; until AcraServer is compromised, the data is safe.
 - **cryptography is hidden under the hood**: you're safe from the risk of selecting the wrong key length or algorithm padding;
 - **secure default settings** to get you going;
-- **intrusion detection** to let you know early that something wrong is going on;
+- **intrusion detection** to give you an early warning if something wrong is going on;
-- **SQL injections prevention** by built-in SQL firewall;
+- **SQL injections prevention** through a built-in SQL firewall;
 - **ops-friendly**: Acra can be easy configured and automated using a configuration automation environment.

 Acra is a continuously developing security tool.
-And as any proper security tool, it requires enourmous human efforts for validation of the methods, code, and finding possible infrastructural weaknesses.
-Although we do run Acra in production in several instances, we're constantly enhancing and improving it as we go.
+And as any proper security tool, it requires enormous human efforts for validation of the methods, code, and finding possible infrastructural weaknesses.
+We're constantly enhancing and improving Acra as we go.
 This is done to ensure that the provided security benefits are not rendered useless through implementation problems or increased complexity.

 ## Cryptography

 Acra relies on our cryptographic library [Themis](https://www.github.com/cossacklabs/themis), which implements high-level cryptosystems based on the best available [open-source implementations](https://github.com/cossacklabs/themis/wiki/Cryptographic-donors) of the [most reliable ciphers](https://github.com/cossacklabs/themis/wiki/Soter).
 Acra does not contain any self-made cryptographic primitives or obscure ciphers.
-Instead, to deliver its unique guarantees, Acra relies on the combination of well-known ciphers and smart key management scheme.
+To deliver its unique guarantees, Acra relies on the combination of well-known ciphers and a smart key management scheme.

-Enterprise Acra can run on certified crypto-libraries you want (FIPS, GOST), [drop us an email](mailto:sales@cossacklabs.com) to get a quote.
+The [enterprise version of Acra](https://www.cossacklabs.com/acra/) can run on the certified crypto-libraries of your choice (i.e. FIPS, GOST), [drop us an email](mailto:sales@cossacklabs.com) to get a quote.

 ## Availability